 – Lord Nelson shortly before the Battle of Trafalgar, 1805

 Lord Nelson was one of Britain’s greatest naval commanders.
-He had a long and distinguished career, in which he gained a reputation as a master tactician and great personal bravery.
+He had a long and distinguished career, in which he gained a reputation as a master tactician and for his great personal bravery.

 His crowning moment came at the Battle of Trafalgar, where Britain’s decisive victory over Napoleon’s fleet ended the threat of a French invasion.